Maximilien-Bielsa/maximilien-bielsa.github.io/_pages/about.md

 <hr>

-I am a researcher and professor with a PhD in Economics from the University of Delaware.
+I am a researcher and professor with a PhD in Economics from the University of Delaware, who is currently seeking employment.

 My current research explores how the Affordable Care Act (ACA) and Same-sex Marriage (SSM) laws affect family structures by influencing the use of assisted reproductive technology and child adoption.
 Additionally, I have conducted a resume audit study examining the effect of pronouns on resumes.